ssm/ssm-nifi/README.md

 This module is under development, and therefore somewhat light on functionality.

-Configuration and repository directories are not managed yet.
+Configuration outside `nifi.properties` are not managed yet.
 These can be managed outside the module with `file` resources.

 ## Development